 What is the difference between Leadership and Management?
-These days most organizations encourage managers to act as leaders, in fact, they even try to inculcate leadership qualities in all their employees to instill ownership.
-And leaders have come to manage vast operations.
+These days, most organizations encourage managers to act as leaders; in fact, they even try to inculcate leadership qualities in all their employees to instill ownership, and leaders have come to manage vast operations.

-Leadership is all about getting people to believe and invest in an idea so that they will work willingly and enthusiastically to achieve them.
+Leadership is all about getting people to believe and invest in an idea so that they will work willingly and enthusiastically to achieve it.
 Though leadership is not the same as management, it is one of the major components of management.

 While there is a lot that goes into making a leader, there are few identifiable traits that have been proven to be associated with leaders, here are some of the qualities of a leader,

-☀ A leader never asks or orders anyone to do anything instead he inspires people to work alongside him.
+- A leader never asks or orders anyone to do anything instead he inspires people to work alongside him.
 Leaders believe that inspired individuals can share the vision and contribute to the bigger picture.

-☀ Leaders always challenge the norms, and they don’t conform to the existing state of things.
+- Leaders always challenge the norms, and they don’t conform to the existing state of things.
 Leaders strive to institute change to bring improvement.

-☀ Communication is an important skill for leaders.
+- Communication is an important skill for leaders.
 They must be able to communicate their visions, goals, and what they stand for in the grand scheme of things.

-Management is commonly known as the art and science of managing the resource of a business.
+Management is commonly known as the art and science of managing the resources of a business.
 It is the administration of the organization, and it could be a business, non-profit organization, or government institute.

 It is also a necessary skill to get things done by others by utilizing the available options.
-One of the major differences between management and leadership is that management can be only applied to a formal or organized group of people.
+One of the major differences between Management and Leadership is that management can be only applied to a formal or organized group of people.
 Leadership can be applied to both formal and informal groups of people.

-Read more about Project Management Complete Guide.
+Read more about the Project Management Complete Guide.

-Managing is about administering and making sure that the everyday operations are running as per the expectation of the business.
+Managing is about administering and making sure that the everyday operations are running as per the expectations of the business.
 Managers are responsible for carrying out the functions like planning, organizing, leading, and controlling.

 Here are some of the traits and qualities of a manager,

-☀ Executing a vision – the main function of a manager is to satisfy the needs of stakeholders and increase profit.
+- Executing a vision – the main function of a manager is to satisfy the needs of stakeholders and increase profit.
 But an organization is more than a profit-making venture, every organization has a vision and a manager is responsible for achieving this through strategic planning.

-☀ Ability to direct – managers are required to run a wide range of activities based on their specialties.
+- Ability to direct – managers are required to run a wide range of activities based on their specialties.
 This means the day-to-day work efforts, reviewing resources, and anticipating the needs.

-☀ Process knowledge – management is a broad field of study, and every organization has three levels of management lower, intermediate, and higher.
+- Process knowledge – management is a broad field of study, and every organization has three levels of management lower, intermediate, and higher.
 Irrespective of the level a manager is required to possess in-depth knowledge of the process they need to manage.

-☀ People Management – people are the biggest asset to any organization.
+- People Management – people are the biggest asset to any organization.
 So one of the main functions of a manager is to look after their team, help them grow, develop their skills and expertise, and alleviate their concerns.

-As rightly mentioned by Stephen Covey, Effective leadership is putting first thing first and effective management is carrying it out with discipline.
+As rightly mentioned by Stephen Covey, Effective leadership is putting first things first and effective management is carrying it out with discipline.
 In this section let us discuss the five key differences between management and leadership.

 Leaders set the vision and the Managers follow it

-Mangers are the doers and they are responsible for communicating the organization's goals and vision to all the employees working in it.
+Managers are the doers and they are responsible for communicating the organization's goals and vision to all the employees working in it.
 They need to embody the vision and implement it in all the processes they are running.
 Most of the time, the leaders might be involved in other high-priority tasks hence it falls under a manager’s responsibility to communicate organizational goals.

-It is important to have a team of employees who are fully informed and aware of the organizational goals and standards; it will install a sense of ownership in them and will increase productivity and reduce attrition.
+It is important to have a team of employees who are fully informed and aware of the organizational goals and standards; it will instill a sense of ownership in them and will increase productivity and reduce attrition.

 Leaders think about ideas and Managers think about the execution